vip20/vscode-agile-board/README.md

 # VSAgile

-VSAgile is a simple tool to manage personal or organization level via VS Code.
+VSAgile, managing personal tasks is a command palette away.
 Considering Developers spending more time on VS Code, it would be simpler if a task board is available here.

 ## Demo
 ---